Social Learning under Platform Influence: Consensus and Persistent Disagreement: Theoretical Analysis

+Given a realized adjacency matrix $A$ and a realized initial opinion vector $\boldsymbol{x}_{0}$, each agent's opinion is dynamically evolving and is influenced by the platform and by the opinions of her connections as we described in Section \ref{sec:model} (see Equation (\ref{eqn:main-dynamics-b})).
 In order to study a mean field regime where the number of agents tends to infinity we normalize the influence matrix.
 We assume that if agent $i$ has $d_{i}$ connections then each connection has an influence weight of $a/d_{i}$, i.e., $a_{ij} = a/d_{i}$ is the influence of agent $j$ on agent $i$ if agent $j$ is a connection of agent $i$ and $0$ otherwise.
 Hence, the opinions of agent $i$ evolve according to the equation

-where $N(i)$ is the set of agents that are connected to agent $i$, $|N(i)|$ is the cardinality of $N(i)$, i.e., the total number of connections that agent $i$ has,\footnote{If agent $i$ has no connections, i.e., $N(i)$ is an empty set then the other agents do not influence agent $i$'s opinions.} and the agents' initial opinions are given by $x_{i,n}(0) = x_{L}<0$ for every left agent $i$ and $x_{j,n}(0) = x_{R}>0$ for every right agent $j$.
-Hence, the opinion of agent $i$ in some period $t$ is a random variable that depends on the realized adjacency matrix.
+where $N(i)$ is the set of agents that are connected to agent $i$ and $|N(i)|$ is the cardinality of $N(i)$, i.e., the total number of connections that agent $i$ has.\footnote{If agent $i$ has no connections, i.e., $N(i)$ is an empty set then the other agents do not influence agent $i$'s opinions.} Note that the opinion of agent $i$ in some period $t$ is a random variable that depends on the realized adjacency matrix and realized initial opinions.

 We now state the main result of this subsection, Theorem \ref{Thm:Main}.
-Informally, this result shows that in dense networks as the number of agents approaches to infinity, over time the expected opinion of every left (right) agent approaches to the equilibrium opinion of the left (right) agent in the corresponding two-agent system.
-More precisely, this claim holds for expected opinions \emph{conditional on} the adjacency matrix belonging to a set of adjacency matrices that contains the realization with probability tending to $1$.
+Informally, this result shows that in dense networks as the number of agents approaches to infinity, over time the opinion of every left (right) agent approaches to the equilibrium opinion of the left (right) agent in a corresponding two-agent system under certain conditions on the supports of agents' initial opinions.
+To prove this theorem, we leverage the comprehensive analysis presented in Theorem \ref{thm:equal-a-init-char} that characterizes the possible equilibrium that can emerge in this system as a function of the agents' initial opinions.\footnote{\cite{golub2012homophily} provide a ``representative-agent" theorem that allows them to analyze the convergence of a multi-type random network by studying a smaller network in which there is only one node for each type of agent.
+In contrast to our setting, in \cite{golub2012homophily} there is no platform and the dynamical system is linear so techniques from random matrices theory can be leveraged to prove their representative-agent theorem that don't apply to our setting. } More precisely, this claim holds for any adjacency matrix belonging to a set of adjacency matrices that approaches probability that is tending to $1$ when $n$ tends to infinity.
+We now introduce notations that are used to state Theorem \ref{Thm:Main}.